izabela2279/quiz-game/README.md

 # Espresso Quiz <a href= https://espresso-quiz.netlify.app/ >Play Game</a>

 Espresso Quiz Game is a true and false quiz.
 The user is given four categories to choose from.
 Once a category is selected a question is displayed, user can select "True" or "False".
 To move on to the next question select "Next Question".
 When a category is choosen a 30 second countdown timer starts to answer all questions in a given category.
 The score is tracked as questions are answered.
+User only wins if all questions within a given category are answered correctly.

 ### The game was created using:
 - Javascript
 - HTML
 - CSS
-- Github
+- Git

 # <a href= https://espresso-quiz.netlify.app/ >Play Game</a>